The Virtual file systems (VFS) allows you to browse archives as

 The permissions you have inside the archive are the same as the permissions you have for the archive.

-The command line (if visible) will not follow you inside the archive but will point to the archive directory.
+The command line (if visible) will not follow you inside the archive but will point to the archive folder.

-Before any action is performed on files/directories inside the archive, they must be extracted.
+Before any action is performed on files/folders inside the archive, they must be extracted.
 The archive will be repacked when you leave it or when Krusader detects that extracted files have changed.

 Packing and un-packing are “blocking operations” that display a progress dialog.
 However, this might change in the future since we are planning to create more background operations.

 There are 2 ways to extract files from archives:

 If you want to unpack a whole archive(s), browse to the archive location, select the archive(s) and select → or Alt+Shift+U. Krusader will ask you where to put the extracted files.
 The default location is the inactive panel folder.
 If you do not cancel the operation, Krusader will try to unpack all the selected files in the inactive panel.

 If you only want to extract a part of the archive, then browse the archive and copy the files you want to extract to their new location just as you would copy “normal” files.
 Note that unpacking from a browsed archive takes more time (file by file unpack) compared to unpacking a whole archive with the first method.
 The unpack operation can be put in a queue.

 If you want to create a new archive, begin by selecting the elements you want to pack in the active panel and select → or Alt+Shift+P. A dialog will pop-up prompting you to select the archive name and location.
 Select the packer from one of the supported file name extensions.

 To add files to an existing archive(s), open the archive in one panel and the files to be copied in the other panel, then simply copy the files into the archive in exactly the same way you copy files into a “normal” folder.
 The pack operation can be put in a queue.